sj57/api/README.md

 ## Deployment

 1. Run `cdk synth` to generate the CloudFormation template
-2. Run `cdk deploy` to deploy the stack
+2. Run `cdk deploy --require-approval never` to deploy the stack

 ## Testing